material-components/material-components-web/test/screenshot/README.md

 1. Keep HTML files _small_ and _focused_.
 This makes it easier to review diffs.

-2. Each page should target a single logical "variant" of a component.
+2. Each page should generally target a single logical "variant" of a component.
 For example:
     - One "block" CSS class (e.g., `mdc-button`)
     - One "modifier" CSS class (e.g., `mdc-button--dense`)
     - One Sass mixin (e.g., `mdc-button-ink-color`)